Qubik-Studios/Vanilla-Nebula/README.md

-# Nebula
+#Vanilla Nebula

-Generate a distribution.json for Helios.
+Generate a distribution.json for the Qubik Launcher and Helios Based Projects.
 Documentation on this format can be found [here][distro.md].
+This is not finished and try to create a distribution.json file for Vanilla versions aswell for Forge and Liteloader!w

 ## Requirements